 A friend of mine and I run together a couple of times per week.
 Right now, he’s training for a ten-mile race.
 Together, we run a fraction of that amount because three miles is just about my limit.
-I’ve done four but regretted it later.
+I’ve run four but regretted it later.

 I lift weights, and he doesn’t.
 Pull-ups?
 Push-ups?
 I’ve got him beat.